Argentine identity card

 The front side of the card states, in both English and Spanish, the name, sex, nationality, specimen issue, date of birth, date of issue, date of expiry, and transaction number along with the DNI number, portrait, and signature of the card's bearer.
-The back side of the card shows the address of the card's bearer along with their right thumbprint.
-The front side of the card also shows a PDF417 barcode while the back shows machine-readable information.
+The back side of the card shows the address of the card's bearer (and it used to show with their right thumbprint along).
+Both back sides of the card shows a Data Matrix code, and a machine-readable information.
 The unique DNI number is semi-perforated through the front-right side of the card.
+Also, biometric version includes braile support.

-The DNI is a valid international travel document to enter the member countries of Mercosur (Brazil, Paraguay, Uruguay and Venezuela) and countries associated to the bloc (Bolivia, Chile, Colombia, Ecuador and Peru).
+The DNI is a valid international travel document to enter the member countries of Mercosur (Bolivia, Brazil, Paraguay and Uruguay) and countries associated to the bloc (Chile, Colombia, Ecuador and Peru; except Guyana, Suriname and Panama).